Off-the-grid prediction and testing for linear combination of translated features

 In order for the kernel $\ck_T^{\text{prox}}$ to be a good approximation of $\ck_T$ in the sense of Assumption~\ref{hyp-estimation}~$\ref{hyp:proximity-setting}$, we shall consider the set $\Theta_T$ over which the optimization is performed:

+with a given shrinkage parameter $\xi \in (0,1)$.
 Intuitively, one does not expect the estimation of the location parameter to perform well near the lower and upper bounds of the observation grid (given by the support of $\lambda_T$).
 Following \cite[Section~8]{butucea22}, we set:

 Recall $\DT $ and $\CT$ defined by~\eqref{eq:def-rho} and \eqref{def:V_1}.
 Using Lemma \cite[Lemma 8.1]{butucea22}, there exist finite positive universal constants $c_0$, $c_1$ and $c_2$, such that $\gamma_T<c_0$ implies: